romain-sen/MAS-nuclear-wates/README.md

 ## TODO

-- Implement all three types of agents, smarter and able to finish the task
 - Implement communication between agents
+- Allow agents to choose the waste they want to pick
+- Improve stategies

 ## Table of Contents